John Boyne reports alleged Terenure College abuser to Garda

 Sexual abuse complaint made against former teacher in south Dublin school

 John Boyne confirmed he recently made a statement to gardaí in relation to the alleged sexual abuse.
-Photograph Nick Bradshaw/The Irish Times
+Photograph: Nick Bradshaw

 Author John Boyne has made a statement to the Garda alleging he was sexually abused by a former teacher in Terenure College in the 1980s.